LPGhatguy/armature/README.md

 ## Requirements
 Armature releases are compiled to ES5 and should run on any compliant ES5 runtime.

-Additionally, Armature requires the following ES2015 APIs:
-- `Object.assign`

-To use Armature in environments older than ES2015, a polyfill like `core-js` is recommended.

 ## Usage

 ### ES6 and TypeScript